Best web scraping tools for 2026

 3. Scrapy

 The heavyweight framework.
-Scrapy isn’t just a library; it’s a complete ecosystem for building spiders, handling queues, and exporting data.
-It includes built-in support for selecting and extracting data from HTML/XML sources.
+Scrapy is a full ecosystem for building spiders, handling queues, and exporting data, with built-in support for selecting and extracting from HTML/XML.

-- Why it wins: Speed.
-It’s asynchronous to the core, allowing you to crawl thousands of pages per minute.
+- Why it wins.
+Speed.
+It’s asynchronous to the core and can crawl thousands of pages per minute.

-- Best for: Large-scale crawling projects (e.g., archiving an entire news site).
+- Best for.
+Large-scale crawling projects, like archiving an entire news site.

 - Pros: